philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 }
 ```

-I'm using tailwindCSS and the `PhotoIcon` is from heroicons, but of course you can adapt this to your liking.
+I'm using tailwindCSS and the `PhotoIcon` is from heroicons (`npm i @heroicons/react`), but of course you can adapt this to your liking.

 Next is of course to add the code for uploading the images.
 On javascript side that's what I use: